manymoments/manymoments.github.io/start-here.markdown

 ## Synchronous Protocols

 Under synchrony, a classic protocol is the [Dolev-Strong Authenticated Broadcast protocol](/2019-12-22-dolev-strong/).
-You can read about more recent protocols such as [Sync HotStuff](/2019-11-12-Sync-HotStuff/), an [optimal optimistically responsive synchronous protocol](/2020-06-12-optimal-optimistic-responsiveness/), and simple streamlined synchronous protocol [Streamlet](/2020-05-14-streamlet/).
-A survey of [authenticated protocols under the synchrony assumption](/2019-11-11-authenticated-synchronous-bft/).
+You can read about more recent protocols such as [Sync HotStuff](/2019-11-12-Sync-HotStuff/), an [optimal optimistically responsive synchronous protocol](/2020-06-12-optimal-optimistic-responsiveness/), and simple streamlined synchronous protocol called [Streamlet](/2020-05-14-streamlet/).
+For more related work there is a survey of [authenticated protocols under the synchrony assumption](/2019-11-11-authenticated-synchronous-bft/).

 ## Partially Synchronous Protocols

-[Partial synchrony](/2019-09-14-flavours-of-partial-synchrony/) is one of the most used models in real work systems today.
+[Partial synchrony](/2019-09-14-flavours-of-partial-synchrony/) is one of the most used models in real word systems today.

 Modern variants of the classic protocols of Paxos and Raft are covered in [Benign Hotstuff](https://decentralizedthoughts.github.io/2021-04-02-benign-hotstuff/) and [Simplifing Raft with Chaining](https://decentralizedthoughts.github.io/2021-07-17-simplifying-raft-with-chaining/).
 [Log Paxos](https://decentralizedthoughts.github.io/2021-09-30-distributed-consensus-made-simple-for-real-this-time/) is a modern take on multi-Paxos.
 It's both surprisingly simple and concretely efficient.